 As with many other animals, the retina is full of cells called cones.
 The cones are used to see bright lights and colors.
 Due to cones’ presence in the retina, fish are believed to be able to see in color.

 However, this is not true for all fish, as deep-sea fish or nocturnal fish do not need to see in color.
 This is especially true for fish that stick to the bottom of the ocean.

 Fish can also see in different directions using each eye.
 A trout can catch an insect while on the surface while looking out for predators with the other eye.

 Smell and Taste

-The two pairs of nostrils on each side of the nose lead to nasal sacs which are filled with sensory organs.
-Fish have an excellent sense of smell, with some detecting one thousandth of a gram of crushed worm in 58 million gallons of water.
+The two pairs of nostrils on each side of the nose lead to nasal sacs filled with sensory organs.
+Fish have an excellent sense of smell, with some detecting one-thousandth of a gram of crushed worm in 58 million gallons of water.

-The sense of taste in fish comes from cells that are found on the lips, the mouth, the barbels and on some fishes, the lower head and fins.
+The sense of taste in fish comes from cells that are found on the lips, the mouth, the barrels, and on some fishes, the lower head and fins.

-Some fish such as carp taste their food by touching it with its barbels, and doesn’t even need to put the food into its mouth to know if it is edible.
+Some fish such as carp taste their food by touching it with their barbels and don’t even need to put the food into their mouth to know if it is edible.